akinwilson/nate-web-service/README.md

 ### 1) **Installing locally via pip**

-Run the following commands from your terminal
+Run the following commands from your terminal:

   *(**Note**: the assumption is that you are running a linux-based operating system.
 If you are not, the commands may syntactically differ for other operating systems)*